Fmukanda/wireframing/README.md

 In summary, Figma is a all-in-one, collaborative nature makes it an incredibly efficient and versatile tool for the entire design process.

 ## Benefits of Wireframing in Software Development
+Wireframes are a fundamental tool that guides the design process and facilitates communication by serving as a visual blueprint for a website or application.
+The following are benefits of wireframing in Software Development.
+1. **Providing Structure and Direction**
+   For example, Low-fidelity wireframes, with simple boxes for images and placeholders for text, give teams a quick way to focus on layout and functionality instead of debating colors or fonts too early.This ensures that before time is spent on high-fidelity design, the team already agrees on the content hierarchy, navigation flow, and key interactions.
+2. **Reducing Misunderstandings**
+   Wireframes make abstract ideas concrete.
+For instance, a stakeholder might say, “I want the sign-up process to be simple.”
+A wireframe shows where the sign-up button sits, what fields appear, and how the flow looks, leaving less room for misinterpretation.
+2. **Facilitating Iteration and Feedback** Low-fidelity wireframes enable fast feedback.
+Because they’re quick to sketch or build, teams can adjust layouts and flows without worrying about “wasting” design effort.
+Once validated, high-fidelity wireframes (with colors, branding, and interactivity) allow for usability testing—helping to refine final details before coding begins.
+4. **Bridging Designers and Developers**
+   Wireframes show developers what needs to be built without overwhelming them with unnecessary detail too early.
+For example, a high-fidelity wireframe in Figma might include component libraries and spacing guidelines, making it easier to translate design into code.
+Annotations in wireframes also clarify interactive behaviors (e.g., “dropdown expands on hover”), which helps avoid back-and-forth during development.
+5. **Encouraging Collaboration Across Roles**
+    In collaborative tools like Figma, wireframes become a living document where:
+     - Designers define structure and look.
+     - Product managers validate that business goals are met.
+     - Developers check technical feasibility.
+     - Stakeholders review user flow and provide approvals.